kabwoyke/kary-scents/POSTGRESQL_MIGRATION_GUIDE.md

-# KARY SCENTS PostgreSQL Migration Guide
+# Kary Perfumes PostgreSQL Migration Guide

 ## Migration Overview

-The KARY SCENTS e-commerce platform has been successfully migrated from Neon serverless PostgreSQL to standard PostgreSQL.
+The Kary Perfumes e-commerce platform has been successfully migrated from Neon serverless PostgreSQL to standard PostgreSQL.
 This migration provides better control over your database infrastructure and removes dependency on Neon's serverless platform.

 ## Changes Made During Migration